-UBSAN strives to help current and future underrepresented students have a more integrated and supportive experience in the Love School of Business (LSB) and will host events throughout the year to build a social, academic and professional support network for students.
+UBSAN strives to help current and future students have a more integrated and supportive experience in the Love School of Business (LSB) and will host events throughout the year to build a social, academic and professional support network for students.

 - Facilitate a peer mentorship program

 This fluid mentorship program builds relationships between juniors/seniors and sophomores/first-year students in the LSB.
 This is a valuable opportunity for students to build their network, share their academic, professional and personal experiences, and learn about opportunities and resources in the LSB (student organizations, case competitions and events) and beyond.